 The larynx is divided into three sections from top to bottom and each section is made up of smaller parts.
 Most pathology reports will describe the sections or parts of the larynx examined.

-Supraglottis – The supraglottis is the first section of the larynx.
+The supraglottis is the first section of the larynx.
 The supraglottic larynx is made up of several smaller parts including:

-Glottis – The glottis is the second section and it is in the middle of the larynx.
+The glottis is the second section and it is in the middle of the larynx.
 The glottis is made up of several smaller parts including:

-Subglottis– The subglottis is the third and last section of the larynx.
+The subglottis is the third and last section of the larynx.
 Unlike the other sections of the larynx, the subglottis is not made up of many smaller parts.
 The subglottic larynx connects with the trachea (windpipe).